 The decades have been characterized with different degrees of failure.
 In the 1970s, the driver from the second starting position dropped out nine times out of ten.
 The one time the driver did not drop out was a rain-shortened race.
 In the 1980s, the second starting position also produced only one driver running at the finish – and one of the most controversial moments in Indy history.
 The 1990s and 2000s were kinder, with several drivers making it to the checkered flag (but only one winner).
 The decade of the 2010s was particularly stinging.
 Nine out of ten completed the full 500 miles, but a myriad of circumstances kept all of them out of Victory Lane.

 After Andretti’s popular victory in 1969, a string of misfortunes befell the driver that qualified for middle of the front row.
-Before long, observers and writers began to notice a trend (Star 5/22/98).
+Before long, observers, historians including Bob Watson, and writers, began to notice a trend (Star 5/22/98).
 During the prerace coverage of the 1990 Indianapolis 500 on the Indianapolis Motor Speedway Radio Network, turn four reporter Bob Lamey noted the following: “Ten have won from the middle of the front row, but the last to do that was some twenty years ago, Mario Andretti back in 1969”.
 The many trials and tribulations of the second starting position “jinx” are summarized as follows:

 1970 — Johnny Rutherford (18th place, 135 laps; header)